 Option 2b: LDNSR receives UL DNS query determines the L-DNS address but cannot send traffic to the L-DNS directly.
 This is further described in clause 6.22.2.

+For the above options, SMF maps user location into DNAI/Local PSA for the Application Traffic.
+That may reuse exsiting information defined in R16:

+- Information of the topology of UPFs and N6 accesses to the DNs.

+- Application Layer information received via AF influence on routing API.

+- PDU Session information, e.g. any PDU Session Local PSA.

+And then, depending on the option, SMF provides to LDNSR either a L-DNS (options 2a&b) or ECS (option 1) related to the selected DNAI/Local PSA.

 For above options, the SMF is notified by the LDNSR when conditions on the DNS response are met.
 These conditions are set by the SMF.
 Upon such notifications the SMF triggers UL CL/L-PSA insertion.
-In order to support different scenarios, LDNSR may be requested to notify SMF based on, EAS IP address in DNS response or ECS presence in DNS response and/or FQDN.
+In order to support different scenarios, LDNSR may be requested to notify SMF based on, EAS IP address in DNS response and/or FQDN.

 As an optimization and if DNS request is sent in clear, SMF may optionally configure UL CL to local route some subsequent DNS queries based on FQDNs supported by the Local DN/DNAI.
 This corresponds to option 3 described as part of phase 2 below.